Skip to main content

 • “Just be aware of the limitations of the game engine, including fussiness and glitches.”

 Overall, the game is well-optimized, running smoothly even on older hardware like a MacBook, with no significant bugs reported.
-However, some users have noted occasional performance issues, which may detract from the experience.
+However, some users have noted occasional performance issues and criticized aspects of gameplay, such as card mechanics and RNG.

 • “It runs smoothly on anything.”